nebojsa-aneural/service/README.md

 DATABASE_URL=postgres://$USERNAME:$PASSWORD@$DATABSE_HOSTNAME:5432/$DATABASE<br/>
 <- END OF FILE -><br/>

-where all values should be set appropriately for your environment
+where all values should be set appropriately for your environment.

 ### Database setup
 Install PostgreSQL on your system.
 If you are on Mac or Linux use brew or apt to install it.
 Once installed, execute following commands: